 Though it will be differently situated on Whillan Beck, here can be seen examples of the tool boxes on the other Ratty tenders, used for tools for general maintenance and storing wet weather gear for the driver - and maybe even his lunch! £75.

 Injectors water valves -

-2 water valves will be required to feed the pair of injectors on Whillan Beck - these will be situated in a similar location as those seen here on the tender of Northern Rock, and will cost £25 each.
+2 water valves will be required to feed the pair of injectors on Whillan Beck - these will be situated in a similar location as those seen here on the tender of Northern Rock, both have been kindly sponsored.

 Of course the most visible part of the tender is the painting!
-Here's your chance to help Whillan Beck get the best possible paint job, by sponsoring this work for £1000.
+This has been kindly sponsored.

-No paint job would be complete without proper lining out, as you can see in this example here, showing the straw coloured line on Hercules' wheels, or as above with Northern Rock's tender. £250.
+No paint job would be complete without proper lining out, as you can see in this example here, showing the straw coloured line on Hercules' wheels, or as above with Northern Rock's tender.
+This has been kindly sponsored.